hettoo/wsw-race/README.md

 ## New changes

+* Sector reports are now buffered until the end of the race.
+* Top command to display records in reverse order.
+* More records are now stored (30).
+* Added quickmenu with basic commands.
 * Associate records with login names when possible.
 * Color- and case-insensitive nickname associations for records.
 * Weapon information is now saved when saving a position.